 The scene where the boy imitates Norman Bates when he makes fun of Gretchen's father stabbing her mother, complete with the sound effects

 Follows the same structure: most of the film is the fantasy(?) of a man about to die

-at the party, before Donnie has the vision his eyes looks like Ray Millands eyes in X (1963)
+At the party, before Donnie has the vision his eyes looks like Ray Millands eyes.

 Movie playing in movie theater